nexusunited/nexuscli/README.md

 ----------------
 If you want to add your own commands, you can create a "commands"-directory in your root path.
 There you can place your own commands.
 A command filename must have the suffix "Command.php" and your command class must have the same name like your filename.
+Also you can create subdirectories for your commands to group them.
+The namespace always have to be the same.

 Example custom command 'LsCommand.php':
 ```php
 <?php